myreadings1/ECE307/README.md

 ### Homeworks

 1- HW1 Due Feb 9, 2025 (VHDL code and details should be sent by Email)

 2- HW2 Due Feb 16, 2025.
 Draw suitable solutions for the following problems and provide VHDL code to implement them on Altera FPGA  (Problems: 5.11, 5.12, and 5.13 Reference 1 Chapter5)

 ### LAB Lectures
+Note: All lab lectures are available on Moodle webpage.
+Check the following link [Moodle](https://elearning7.uokufa.edu.iq/eng/course/view.php?id=3562).
-Note: Virtual Lab (Learn Hardware design with FPGAs using DE1-SoC) You need to visit course webpage on [Moodle](https://elearning7.uokufa.edu.iq/eng/course/view.php?id=3562) to visit the virtual lab link.
+On Moodle, you also find the Virtual Lab (Learn Hardware design with FPGAs using DE1-SoC)

 1- Lab Lecture 1 (Date: Jan 22, 2025) [Link](https://github.com/myreadings1/ECE307/blob/main/Quartus_Prime_Introduction.pdf)